 - All staff are wearing masks, and all equipment and rooms are wiped down between each patient.

 Fortunately, children with COVID-19 usually don’t have symptoms or aren’t very sick.
-Still, Norton Children’s Medical Associates offices are being careful to provide a safe visit.
+Still, Norton Children’s Medical Group offices are being careful to provide a safe visit.

 “We’ve seen a nationwide increase in measles over the past few years, which is tied to a lack of vaccinated children,” Dr. Carothers said.
 “If a group of children all delay their vaccines, then there could be potential outbreaks of things like measles, chickenpox and whooping cough.
 We don’t want to be dealing with these on top of COVID-19.”